-The Domoney laboratory investigates the genetic basis for seed quality traits in legumes, using pea both as a research tool and as a crop which is important to UK agriculture.
+The Domoney group investigates the genetic basis for seed quality traits in legumes, using pea both as a research tool and as a crop which is important to UK agriculture.

 The principal traits they focus on are those which impact on the final composition of the seed, principally influencing nutritional quality.